ISO 26262-Compliant Safety Analysis Methods

 • Support the verification of safety concepts, safety requirements

-That is to say: as for the related items to be analyzed, based on their safety concepts, safety goals are derived from HARA analyses, and then derived the safety requirements.
-Further consideration is given to safety requirements to detect these faults or failures.
+For the related items to be analyzed, based on their safety concepts, safety goals are derived from Hazard Analysis and Risk Assessment (HARA) analysis, and the safety requirements are subsequently established.
+Further consideration is given to potential faults or failures, leading to the determination of additional safety requirements for detecting these faults and failures.
 Then, according to detected faults or failures, the following processes or measures are determined.
 Finally, additional measures are determined to verify whether the implemented safety measures meet the corresponding safety requirements and/or goals.

 Introduction to Safety Analysis Methods